Meet the Russian River

 Can you tell us about a specific challenge that you overcame?

-With FIRO, all the agencies work together to predict (PDF, 2 pages) when the rain will come and find the best time to release water from Lake Sonoma and Lake Mendocino.
+With FIRO, all the agencies work together to predict (PDF, 2 pages) when the rain will come.
+They find the best time to release water from Lake Sonoma and Lake Mendocino.
 Now, we can make sure the farmers, fish and communities along the mainstem have enough water when they need it!

 Who are your biggest supporters?